microsoft/language-server-protocol/indexFormat/versions/specification-0-3-x.md

 The ranges emitted for a document must follow these rules:

-1. a given range ID can only be contained in one document or in other words: ranges must not be shared between documents even if the have the same start / end value.
 1. No two ranges can be equal.
 1. No two ranges can overlap, claiming the same position in a document unless one range is entirely contained by the other.